RipJustice/angular-card-matcher/README.md

 Future additons that may be added when I have more time:

   - Some better styling.
 The current styling is fairly quick and dirty.
-A decent logo and a few hours time working out a better design along with a better look and feel for the cards could go a long way.
+It's responsive to a large degree but not fully and has not been tested in all browsers though it is perfectly fine for anything Chromium-based.
+Better responsive design along with additional browser testing, a decent logo and a few hours time working out a better design along with a better look and feel for the cards could go a long way.

   - A working api to return data instead of the mock data that is currently being served up as an observable by the included service